Press Release – City of Issy-les-Moulineaux, OpenDataSoft

 More information on www.issy.com or on Twitter: @issy_presse

 Founded in 2011, OpenDataSoft develops a turnkey SaaS platform designed for smart and easy transformation of all types of data into innovative services (APIs, data visualizations, real-time monitoring).
 Its mission: make it easier for business users to publish, share and reuse data.
-Headquartered in Paris, France, OpenDataSoft powers data sharing portals for customers such as Total, AXA, the French Ministry of the Interior, the Paris Region, the City of Brussels, the French National Railway Company, Veolia, m2ocity, Citilog…
+Headquartered in Paris, France, OpenDataSoft powers data sharing portals for customers such as Total, AXA, the French Ministry of National Education, Higher Education and Research, the Paris Region, the City of Brussels, the French National Railway Company, Veolia, m2ocity, Citilog…

 You can download OpenDataSoft’s logo there.